Review: The Lovers, the Liars, and Me by DeAndra Davis

 Three cousins get transported back to 1862 to play an important role in the Battle of Puebla, the reason we celebrate Cinco de Mayo today, in this enchanting middle grade fantasy adventure.

 History is alive with magic.
 That’s what zany Tía Xia is always telling cousins Jorge, Camila, and Siggy.
-Daredevil Jorge couldn’t be more different than his cousins: Camila is a dreamer who adores animals and Siggy is an aspiring influencer who has an exclusive party … Continue reading
+Daredevil Jorge couldn’t be more different than his cousins: Camila is a dreamer who adores animals and Siggy is an aspiring influencer who has an exclusive … Continue reading

 Review: HoverGirls by Geneva Bowers